deepestworldcommunity/deepestworldcommunity.github.io/content/armor.md

 ## Armor Types

-There are three primary styles of armor.
+There are three primary styles of armor, this is a chance to reduce incoming damage by 50%.

 ### "Strength" Armor: Block